syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/how-to-protect-links-from-user-selection-manipulation.md

 ---
 layout: post
 title: How To Protect Links From User Selection  Manipulation | Syncfusion®
-description: how to protect links from user selection / manipulation
+description: Learn how to prevent users from selecting or manipulating links by using the EditStyle class to set the Enabled property to false, ensuring protection.

 platform: windowsforms
 control: Diagram
 documentation: ug